MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 Here's how to preview your app running in Office and Outlook, web and Windows desktop clients.

 > [!NOTE]
-> Uninstalling your app from Teams also removes it from the **More Apps** catalogs in Outlook and Office.
-If you're using the Teams Toolkit sample app provided above.
+> IIf you use a Teams Toolkit sample app and uninstall it from Teams, it'll also be removed from the **More Apps** catalogs in Outlook and Office.

 ### Outlook on Windows